google/syzkaller/README.md

 ### C Compiler

 Syzkaller is a coverage-guided fuzzer and so needs the kernel to be built with coverage support.
-Therefore, a recent upstream version of GCC is needed.
-Coverage support is submitted to gcc in revision 231296, released in gcc6.
+Therefore, a recent version of GCC is needed.
+Coverage support is submitted to gcc in revision `231296`, released in gcc6.

 ### Linux Kernel